 c.
 Whether a person submitted an analysis to the agency that compares the rule's impact of the competitiveness of business in this state to the impact on business in other states:

 No analysis was submitted.

-13. A list of any incorporated by reference material as specified in A.R.S. § 41-1028 and its location in the rule:
+- 13. A list of any incorporated by reference material as specified in A.R.S. § 41-1028 and its location in the rules: Not applicable. - 14.
+The full text of the rules follows: